Updated 1 week ago

 Find out what solar panels cost in your area

-According to the U.S. Energy Information Administration (EIA), electricity prices have increased 2.67% per year in the United States for the past 25 years, from a national average price of 8.26 cents per kilowatt-hour (kWh) in 1998 to 15.98 cents/kWh in 2023 (the most recent year for which annual data is available).
-If you go back to 1960, the average annual rate increase jumps to 2.92%.
+According to the U.S. Energy Information Administration (EIA), electricity prices have increased 2.85% per year in the United States for the past 25 years.
+In 1999, the national average price of electricity was just 8.17 cents per kilowatt-hour (kWh) compared to the 16.48 cents per kWh average today.
+If you go back to 1960, the average annual rate increase jumps to 2.93%.

 Aside from the national average, the rate of increase in electricity prices in each state is also important.
 Every state has a specific mix of fuel sources and industrial policies that affect the rate of growth, and some states have seen their electricity prices rise much faster than average.